PeerHerholz/NU_T32_CBMG/initiative/setup.md

-# Setup for the course
+# Setup for the training

-There are a few things you need to get working on your machine in order to follow this course.
+There are a few things you need to get working on your machine in order to follow the material.
 However, don't worry as it's all gonna be [open source](https://en.wikipedia.org/wiki/Open_source), won't require a lot of storage and will be explained in detail.

 While same parts and section will be do-able via `cloud computing`, which is nice and easy to follow in an interactive manner, it's not recommended as getting `Python` & friends to work reliably on your machine is going to be very beneficial.
-This holds true for the course and especially beyond.
+This holds true for the material and especially beyond.
 Via installing these tools, you will be equipped to basically continue right away and start using them in your everyday research workflow.
 This even applies if you won't continue with `python` (I certainly hope you do.) and instead work with `R` (of course also cool), `matlab` (weeeeeeeell...) or what have you.
 Having that in mind and integrating other tools/resources focusing open and reproducible (neuro-/data) science, you will find a rather comprehensive set of install instructions below.
-While not all of them might be totally necessary for the course, they all will help you a great deal going further and are especially useful/needed if we have to hold the course virtually due to the COVID-19 pandemic.
+While not all of them might be totally necessary for the material, they all will help you a great deal going further and are especially useful/needed if we have to hold the material virtually due to the COVID-19 (or other) pandemic(s).

 Don't worry, you got this!